How Much Does It Cost To Rent Construction Fence?June 29, 2020

 The rental rate is the charge which is arguably most impacted by the factors we mentioned at the beginning of this post.
 Geographic location, project size and duration, and even the time of year can all have an impact on the rental rate.

-Rental rates for temporary fence are almost always charged per linear foot.
+Although some suppliers may charge per fence panel, rental rates for temporary fence are usually billed per linear foot.
 For construction projects, the rental is usually charged per month on a recurring basis until project completion.
 At Modu-Loc, the first invoice includes your costs to obtain and return the fence (as determined by the service level) and rental for the first month.
 Every subsequent invoice would just include the monthly rental charges for your construction fence.

 At Modu-Loc, we pride ourselves on being honest and up-front about our rental charges and associated fees.
 Modu-Loc has a reputation for offering transparent billing, with no hidden charges.
 Not all temporary fence suppliers are as open about their billing practices, so here are some other charges to consider when budgeting for temporary fence.